-Among distinguished sociologists, Harriet Martineau was the first woman sociologist and wrote the first systematic treatise in sociology, carried out numerous cross-national comparative studies of social institutions, and was the first to translate Auguste Comte's Cours de philosophie positive into English.
+Among distinguished sociologists, Harriet Martineau was a woman sociologist who wrote the first systematic treatise in sociology.
+Harriet Martineau carried out numerous cross-national comparative studies of social institutions, and was the first to translate Auguste Comte's Cours de philosophie positive into English.
 One of Harriet Martineau's best-known works, Society in America, compared American moral principles with observable social patterns. and outlined a yawning gap between moral rhetoric and reality.
 Harriet Martineau tackled the classic methodological problems of bias, as well as outlined studies of major socal institutions such as family, education, religion, markets, and culture.

-She undertook many pioneering methodological, theoretical, and substantive studies in the field that would now be called sociology: the analysis of women's rights, biography, disability, education, slavery, history, manufacturing, occupational health, and religion.
+Harriet Martineau undertook many pioneering methodological, theoretical, and substantive studies in the field that would now be called sociology: the analysis of women's rights, biography, disability, education, slavery, history, manufacturing, occupational health, and religion.

 Long before Marx, Weber, or Durkheim, Martineau also studied and wrote about social class, suicide, forms of religions, domestic relations, delinquency, and the status of women.
 Her neglect by sociologists in subsequent years is therefore often cited as an illustration of the ways in which academic sociology has until more recently excluded women sociologists from its agenda.